Smart City Mobility

 Smart City Car: Connected, Intelligent, Integrated

 Connected cars integrate with advanced traffic management systems, becoming another sensor cities can use to optimize and reroute traffic.
 They can also interface with other vehicles and pedestrians, reducing the chance of accident and improving incident response, and help drivers save time and gasoline in their commutes.
-One step beyond connected cars are autonomous vehicles, which create almost limitless potential for improving the efficiency of urban transport.
+One step beyond connected cars is autonomous vehicles, which create an almost limitless potential for improving the efficiency of urban transport.

 Read on to learn how technologies such as computer vision, connectivity, 5G, and DSRC are making connected and autonomous vehicles a reality.

-What Is A Connected Car?
+What Is a Connected Car?